Telmooo/jpass/docs/mutation_testing.md

 A total of four mutants survived on `Aes256`.
 Eight mutants on `CryptInputStream` and one on `CryptOutputStream`.

-However, they weren't explored for the smae reason as two of the mutants in `Cbc`.
+However, they weren't explored for the same reason as two of the mutants in `Cbc`.
 This class involves a lot of private methods and is the implementation of encryption methods, thus input manipulation in order to kill the mutants can be complicated to discover.

 ## jpass.data.EntriesRepository